-Large accelerated filer o
+Large accelerated filer

-Accelerated filer \boxtimes
+Accelerated filer

+Kon-accelerated filer

+Smaller reporting company

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o
+Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes 🗵 No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No

 Aggregate market value, based upon the closing sale price of the shares as reported by the NASDAQ Global Market, of voting stock held by non-affiliates at December 31, 2007 \$181,598,190 (excludes shares held by executive officers, directors, and beneficial owners of more than 10% of the Company's common stock).
-Exclusion of shares held by any person should not be construed to indicate that such person possesses the power, direct or indirect, to direct or cause the
+Exclusion of shares held by any person should not be construed to indicate that such person possesses the power, direct or indirect, to direct or cause the direction of management or policies of the registrant, or that such person is controlled by or under common control with the registrant.
+Common Stock outstanding at August 28, 2008: 50,785,760 shares.

+Form 10-K

-ImmunoGen, Inc. Form 10-K TABLE OF CONTENTS
+TABLE OF CONTENTS